olavsl/IT1901-ITP/docs/decisions.md

 ## Checkstyle:

+* Checkstyle (https://checkstyle.sourceforge.io/) - Run with mvn checkstyle:checkstyle
-The group has let the following warnings remain:
+* The group has let the following warnings remain:

 * [MissingJavadocMethod] - Javadoc wants each parameter to be followed by documentation, but we do not deem this necessary in parameters such as username and password
 * [PackageName] - Our package consists of a “_”, which is not according to the checkstyle practice.
 We won’t change it for now, but keep in mind for coming projects